Robert Louis-Dreyfus: Sporting interests

-In 1996, Louis-Dreyfus became the largest shareholder of Marseille, a French football team who had recently been rocked by a major match fixing scandal and subsequently relegated to the French second division as part of their punishment.
-Louis-Dreyfus, with Adidas and the telecommunications company Neuf, sponsored the team; Louis-Dreyfus invested heavily in rebuilding the Marseille squad, marketing the team to the new immigrant populations in Marseille.
-The financial fortunes of the club improved, with shirt sales rocketing.
-However, success, if judged purely on trophies won, still eluded the club despite reaching the final of the UEFA Cup on two occasions and twice losing in the final of the Coupe de France.
-Marseille also missed out on the Ligue 1 title during Louis-Dreyfus's tenure, though shortly before his death they finished second to Bordeaux and qualified for the group stage of the UEFA Champions League.
+In 1996, Louis-Dreyfus became the majority shareholder of French football team Olympique de Marseille, who had recently been rocked by a major match fixing scandal and subsequently relegated to the French second division as part of their punishment.
+Louis-Dreyfus, with Adidas and the telecommunications company Neuf, sponsored the team; Louis-Dreyfus invested heavily in rebuilding the Marseille squad and the financial fortunes of the club improved, with shirt sales notably improving.
+However, trophies still eluded the club despite reaching the final of the UEFA Cup on two occasions, in 1999 and 2004, and losing twice consecutively in the final of the Coupe de France, in 2006 and 2007.
+Marseille also missed out on the Ligue 1 title during Louis-Dreyfus's tenure, though shortly before his death OM finished second to Bordeaux and qualified for the group stage of the UEFA Champions League.

+Following his passing in July 2009, his wife Margarita Louis-Dreyfus took over as the majority shareholder of the club.

-Louis-Dreyfus was also a shareholder in the Belgium football club Standard Liège, and was involved in the creation of Infront Sports & Media in 2002 (transition from the former KirchSport completed in February 2003) acting as the company's chairman of the board.
-The Swiss-based sports marketing agency was handling the media rights distribution of the FIFA World Cup in 2002 and 2006.
+Louis-Dreyfus was also a shareholder in the Belgium football club Standard Liège, and was involved in the creation of Infront Sports & Media in 2002 (transition from the former KirchSport completed in February 2003), and was its chairman and majority shareholder until his death.
+The Swiss-based sports marketing agency handled the media rights distribution of the FIFA World Cup in 2002 and 2006.
 Today, it is the marketing partner of 130 sports federations and clubs.

-FIFA World Cup bribery scandal
+FIFA World Cup bribery allegations

 In October 2015, the German news magazine Der Spiegel reported that the bidding committee for the FIFA World Cup 2006 had set up a slush fund that Louis-Dreyfus, at the time CEO of Adidas, filled with CHF 10.3 million in 2000.
 Allegedly, these funds were used to bribe numerous FIFA officials and secure Germany's bid to host the 2006 World Cup, while a FIFA report had strongly criticised England's supposedly 'unprofessional' rival bid presentation.
 According to internal FIFA documents, Louis-Dreyfus had demanded a repayment of the funds in 2004, which were transferred as €6.7 million via a FIFA account in Geneva to an account held by Louis-Dreyfus.